-It goes right by Boston University and leads to the Mass Ave Bridge, which goes across the Charles to the five other universities in Cambridge.
+It goes right by Boston University and leads to the Mass Ave Bridge, which crosses the Charles to the five other universities in Cambridge.
 Storrow Drive also provides access to schools like the Massachusetts College of Art, Wentworth University, Northeastern University, the Berklee College of Music, Emerson College, Suffolk University and more.

 Several Bridges and One Tunnel

 But every year, with alarming regularity, moving trucks driven by newly minted college students run right into those obstacles.
+Sometimes at high speed.

-It’s called “getting Storrowed” and it’s not something you want to do.
+Bostonians call this “getting Storrowed” and it’s not something you want to do.

 One might think the students don’t realize they’re driving an actual truck.
 They rented it, you know, and in their mind it becomes like a car stuffed with their things.
 Only bigger.

-On Storrow Drive, these trucks either get jammed—quite abruptly—torn open completely, or “sardine canned.”
+On Storrow Drive, these trucks either get jammed—quite abruptly, torn open completely, or “sardine canned.”

 Getting Sardine Canned